Letterplace and co-letterplace ideals of posets: Examples of regular quotients of letterplace ideals

 In particular all of $I_{m+1,2}([n]), I_{n+1,2}([m])$ and $I$ have the same graded Betti numbers and the same $h$-vector, the same as $L(2,[n] \times [m])$.

 Particularly noteworthy is the following: The ideal of two-minors of the generic $(n+1) \times (m+1)$ matrix is the homogeneous ideal of the Segre product of $\PP^m \times \PP^n$ in $\PP^{nm+n+m}$.
-Since this Segre embedding is linearly normal, it is not the projection of a variety fully embedded in any higher dimensional projective space.
+By J.Kleppe \cite{Kl}, any deformation of a generic determinantal ideal is still a generic determinantal ideal.
+So if this Segre embedding is obtained from a variety $X$ in a higher dimensional projective space, by cutting it down by a regular sequence of linear forms, this $X$ must be a cone over the Segre embedding.
 Thus we cannot ``lift'' the ideal of two minors to an ideal in a polynomial ring with more variables than $(n+1)(m+1)$.
 However its initial ideal may be separated to the monomial ideal $L(2, [n] \times [m])$ with $2nm$ variables.

 Varying $e$ and $f$, we get a whole family of ideals $L^{\phi_{e,f}}(2,[n] \times [m])$ with the same Betti numbers as the initial ideal of the ideal of two-minors.
 When $e = 0 = f$ we get an artinian reduction, not of the initial ideal of the ideal of two-minors, but of its separated model $L(2,[n] \times [m])$.
 When $e \geq n+1$ and $f \geq m+1$, the map $\phi_{e,f}$ is injective and $L^{\phi_{e,f}}(2,[n] \times [m])$ is isomorphic to the ideal generated by $L(2,[n] \times [m])$ in a polynomial ring with more variables.